Vauetrr/project-2-rogue-lab-mirror/README.md

   <img width="649" alt="image" src="https://user-images.githubusercontent.com/102025260/198919429-9c2618a6-b1d9-401e-835a-92a1ecd48924.png">
 </p>

 **Note**: _Downfall_ is best experienced with the aspect ratio 16:9.
-For the best experiece, please play in Full HD or 16:9 Aspect.
+For the best experience, please play in Full HD or 16:9 Aspect.

 ## Teamwork plan/summary